 As a former parent of children who attended Catholic school, I hated the thought of having to ask family, friends, neighbors and coworkers to buy candy for Christmas and Easter, or wrapping paper, cookie dough or magazines.
 At the time, we didn’t have a lot of money to spare, and the community in which we lived didn’t have a lot of money to spare either.
-Then I was exposed to Development – the meaningful engagement of people in the mission of your organization, as one Development professional calls it.
+Then I was exposed to Development.
+It’s The meaningful engagement of people in the mission of your organization as one Development professional calls it.
 Note that it isn’t all about the money.
 It’s about “engaging” people.
 Development is about “relationships” and, more precisely, the depth of the “relationship.”
 The deeper the relationship, the more committed individuals become, and the more they are willing to share their gifts of time, talent and treasure.

 Fundraising is important – but events, not sales of products, are what not only raise dollars for the school, but also requires the parent community to work together for a common goal.
 Strengthening the parent community fosters student retention, which drives word of mouth marketing, which serves to increase enrollment.
 Here’s where it gets interesting – events need to be enjoyable, to the point that they provide a great “experience” not only for those attending the event, but for those working it as well.